Tips to Avoid Distracted Driving

 Focusing on the road is the most important thing you can do, so you and your passengers can go to and from work or school safely.
 Keep these tips in mind the next time you’re in a vehicle, and always stay alert and aware of your surroundings when operating your vehicle.

-Think you or someone you know is need of Behind the Wheel Training?
+Think you or someone you know is in need of Behind the Wheel Training?
 Training Wheels is a Galloway driving school specializing in teaching new teen drivers how to stay safe on the road.
 For more information on our lessons, please click here.